Prostitution in Bangladesh: Naming

-In Bangladesh, sex workers are also referred to in dictionaries as dehoposharini, nagorbodhu, beshya, rokhkita, khanki, jarini, punshcholi, atitwari, gonika, kulta, baronbonita, kumbhodashi, noti, rupojibi, etc. According to dictionaries, they are also identified by terms such as khanki, chhinal, chenal, gonika, goneruka, dehopojibini, noti, notini, barangana, barbodhu, barbilasini, patita, beshya, bhrashta, jounokormi, randi, rupopojibini, hattobilasini, etc. Words like beshya, patita, gonika, bondhoki, barangana, khanki, along with others, form around 300 Bengali synonyms for professional sex workers.
+In Bangladesh, sex workers are also referred to in dictionaries as dehoposharini, nagorbodhu, beshya, rokhkita, khanki, jarini, punshcholi, atitwari, gonika, kulta, baronbonita, kumbhodashi, noti, rupojibi, etc. According to dictionaries, they are also identified by terms such as khanki, "magi", chhinal, chenal, gonika, goneruka, dehopojibini, noti, notini, barangana, barbodhu, barbilasini, patita, beshya, bhrashta, jounokormi, randi, rupopojibini, hattobilasini, etc. Words like beshya, patita, gonika, bondhoki, barangana, khanki, along with others, form around 300 Bengali synonyms for professional sex workers.
 Since there is freedom to choose one's profession, in modern times, those involved in this profession are not referred to by degrading terms from dictionaries but are instead identified as professional sex workers.

 "Those who, due to poverty, deception, coercion, helplessness, and other adverse conditions, engage in sexual activities in exchange for money or gifts — thus becoming involved in a profession that goes against morality" — the government of Bangladesh has identified them as "socially disabled women."